 Asher Naghi, UCLA ‘19

-Asher is a junior studying business economics, accounting and classics.
+Asher is studying business economics, accounting and classics.
 He was born and raised in Los Angeles, attended YULA Boys High School and studied in Yeshivat Har Etzion.
-Asher is excited to bring his passion for building the Jewish community to the Yavneh fellowship.
+Asher is excited to bring his passion for building the Jewish community to Yavneh.

 Amy Schlanger, University of California San Diego ‘18